 Curriculum Overview

 At all grades, students are taught drawing, painting, printmaking, mixed media and sculpture.
 Projects vary each year with, some of them, directly linked to the student’s classroom learning in science, math, social studies or religion.
+Art class is a place where students get to experiment, learn technical skills, brainstorm creative concepts and most importantly have fun!
+Student projects are centered around the Elements of Art and Principles of Design.

 Our curriculum not only aligns with the National Core Art Standards, but also follows the Washington State Learning Standards for Visual Art, which provide a framework for effective K–12 arts education by setting out a coherent structure for building students’ knowledge, understanding, and skills, while also encouraging them to explore and express their own creativity.